-The Company is authorised to carry on business falling under Class 1 - Accident, Class 2 - Sickness, Class 16 - Miscellaneous financial loss and Class 18 - Assistance.
+The Company is authorised to carry on business falling under Class 1 -Accident, Class 2 -Sickness, Class 16 -Miscellaneous financial loss and Class 18 -Assistance.

-As at 31st December 2022, Eucare has set up one cell, namely NLCare Cell which was granted MFSA approval on 2nd November 2018.
+As at 31st December 2023, Eucare has set up one cell, namely NLCare Cell which was granted MFSA approval on 2nd November 2018.
 The Cell is ring-fenced from the Eucare "Core" but has the same direct shareholder as the Core.
 Eucare is licensed to carry on business in the Netherlands, France, Germany, and Belgium under the EU Freedom of Services Provision regime.

 The non-cellular (Core) shares of Eucare are 100% subscribed by ECHC Limited (Malta), which is wholly owned by ECSH B.V. (the Netherlands) and Quantum Leben AG (Liechtenstein).
 The ultimate qualifying shareholders of the Group are H.H.
 Laeven, Netherlands (53.3% interest), E.F.P.
 Hollander, Netherlands (19.9% interest), and A.F.J.P. van den Beuken, Netherlands (11.3% interest).
-During the reporting period, E.F.P.
-Hollander, became a qualifying ultimate beneficial owner, replacing S.M.M Franco.